Nina Chanel Abney: Career

 In 2007, Abney received recognition for her painting Class of 2007, done for her MFA thesis show.
 The painting is a diptych.
 In one panel, she is depicted as a blonde officer carrying a gun.
 In the second panel, her MFA classmates, all white, are painted as black inmates in orange uniforms.
 She has stated that putting her classmates into her painting was “nothing personal…when I put people in my paintings now—it’s not you, it’s just a face.”
 She also stated that the show was “[her] only chance to get the attention of a gallery”.
 The painting was purchased by the Rubell family, owners of the Rubell Museum in Miami, Florida.
-Abney was the youngest artist to show in the 30 Americans exhibition that brought together the most current and influential African American artists contributing to the art world teachting.
+Abney was the youngest artist to show in the 30 Americans exhibition that brought together the most current and influential African American artists contributing to the art world teaching.

 Abney worked at THEARC run by the Corcoran Gallery of Art’s after school program ArtReach with youth creating a permanent mural in the DC area.
 This program focused on the importance of celebrities in culture, how celebrities hold a level of significance in people lives on the same level as politics, and how they connect to race issues in this country.

 Abney has been a lecturer for universities and visual arts centers across the nation.
 In 2013, she was a guest lecturer at the New York Academy of Art and in 2015 she presented at the Summit Series in Utah.

+In 2020, Abney and Mattel Creations in conjunction with Pharrell Williams' Non-Profit Organization titled Black Ambition Inc., created the UNO "NIna Chanel Abney Deck", a fully custom UNO Deck that incorporates Abney's signature figures and style.

+In 2022, Abney made her debut collaborating with the infamous Sports Company Nike with her very own Air Jordan Shoe.

+In 2023, Abney collaborated with known shoe and clothing apparel company TIMBERLAND and designed her own signature Boot by "reimagining the Yellow Boot."

-News sources including the Huffington Post, Forbes and Elle Magazine have discussed Abney's attempts to address radical political topics by blending genders and race.
+News sources including the Huffington Post, Forbes and Elle have discussed Abney's attempts to address radical political topics by blending genders and race.